meltigator/Interactive-QuantumSimulator/README.md

 "Spacetime is not the backdrop of the universe - it is the quantized protagonist."

+Maximum Outreach Impact.
+Designed for Everyone, not just researchers or scientists:

+"Look!
+The changing colors are the 'dance' of quantum particles in curved space!"

+For University Students:

+"Each colored point represents a quantum probability amplitude in the spacetime geometry deformed by gravity."

+For Researchers:

+"SQLite database with exportable quantum correlations for advanced statistical analysis."

+How to Use It.
+Suggested Demonstration:

+    Start simulation (shows real-time GPU calculations)
+    Classical curvature mode (Einstein)
+    Switch to quantum amplitude (colors = phase!)
+    Toggle quantum waves (guaranteed "wow" effect)
+    Entanglement mode (mysterious correlations)
+    Show statistics (% coherent states in real time)

+The simulator is now a perfect bridge between:

+    Serious scientific research (OpenCL + correct physics) Spectacular visualization (OpenGL + effects)
+    Accessible education (6 modes + built-in guide) Practical utility (SQLite + data export)

 Here is a video demonstration:

 https://www.youtube.com/watch?v=p01X0TzPwpU